Try Grounded AI

 The scoring model was calibrated against a 100-case golden dataset with known correct answers.
 Post-calibration accuracy is approximately 75–80%.
 Domain Rules and Custom Rules layers are deterministic — they are 100% accurate for the facts you provide.

-Domain Rules are pre-built by KiwiQA — 21+ verified facts across 12 industries.
+Domain Rules are pre-built by KiwiQA — patterns for overconfidence, arithmetic errors, temporal claims, and domain-specific checks across 12 industries.
 Custom Rules are facts you upload yourself.
 Both run with zero LLM involvement and are deterministic.

 How many runs do I get?